-Temple Emanuel was started in the late 1940s when several members of an area Conservative temple felt that they needed something different and that Reform Judaism more accurately fit their beliefs and lifestyles.
+Temple Emanuel was started in the late 1940s when several members of an area Conservative congregation felt that Reform Judaism more accurately fit their beliefs and lifestyles.
 The new group met in members’ homes and other locations before the Temple building was completed in 1959.

 Over the years, the temple has looked to eight rabbis for spiritual leadership: Alvin Reines, Sefton Temkin, Dov Taylor, Daniel Breslauer, Everett Gendler, Neil Kominsky, Dawn Rose, and Robin Sparr.
-These rabbis have represented a spectrum of traditional, progressive, and eclectic perspectives and styles.
+These rabbis have represented a spectrum of traditional and progressive perspectives and styles.

 Rabbi Robin Sparr joined TEMV in 2015, continuing our tradition of choosing our leadership wisely.
-She was the cantorial soloist at TEMV for several years before her ordination as a rabbi, and brings warmth, energy, music and creativity into the sanctuary and classroom.
+She was the High Holy Days Cantor at TEMV for several years before her ordination as a rabbi, and brings warmth, energy, music and creativity into the sanctuary and classroom.
 We look forward to the future under her guidance and wisdom.